 Monthly Group Coaching Calls

-We know that sometimes you do just need to talk with me about your unique situation so you can find a path forward.
-Each month I host two group coaching calls, usually on the same day at 11am and 5pm Pacific.
-You won't be one of hundreds observing from the sidelines; you'll get a chance to talk with me directly.
-Join live or submit your question in advance to listen to the recording later & get on the right track.
+Sometimes you do need to talk with me about your unique situation so you can find a path forward.
+Each month I host two group coaching calls, on the same weekday at 11am and 5pm Pacific.
+You won't be one of hundreds in listen-only mode; you'll get a chance to talk with me directly.
+Join live or listen to the recording later & get on the right track.

-I'm a Co-Active Coach with 100 hours of training, and will work with you to offer the help you need in the way you need it: from brainstorming potential solutions to a conversation where we uncover your true needs and desires in a difficult family interaction - and how to meet these while also meeting the needs and desires of your other family members.
+I'm a Co-Active Coach, and I'll work with you to offer the help you need in the way you need it: from brainstorming potential solutions to a coaching conversation where we uncover your true needs, so you can get these met.

-We know that sometimes you do just need to talk with me about your unique situation so you can find a path forward.
-Each month I host two group coaching calls, usually on the same day at 11am and 5pm Pacific.
-You won't be one of hundreds observing from the sidelines; you'll get a chance to talk with me directly.
-Join live or submit your question in advance to listen to the recording later & get on the right track.
+Sometimes you do need to talk with me about your unique situation so you can find a path forward.
+Each month I host two group coaching calls, on the same weekday at 11am and 5pm Pacific.
+You won't be one of hundreds in listen-only mode; you'll get a chance to talk with me directly.
+Join live or listen to the recording later & get on the right track.

-I'm a Co-Active Coach with 100 hours of training, and will work with you to offer the help you need in the way you need it: from brainstorming potential solutions to a conversation where we uncover your true needs and desires in a difficult family interaction - and how to meet these while also meeting the needs and desires of your other family members.
+I'm a Co-Active Coach, and I'll work with you to offer the help you need in the way you need it: from brainstorming potential solutions to a coaching conversation where we uncover your true needs, so you can get these met.

 arrow_drop_down_circle